waikato-ufdl/wai-annotations-manual/docs/architecture_overview.md

 can work with.
 For source/sink stages, a single domain is provided which defines the domain for which the component can produce/consume datasets.
-For processor stages, a domain transfer-function is defined on the specifier, which determines the output domain for a given input domain (or declares the input domain unusable with the processor stage).
+For processor stages, a domain transfer-function is defined on the specifier, which determines the output domain for a given input domain (or declares the input domain unusable with the processor stage). wai-annotations uses the domain specifications to check that a series of stages is specified that will be able to pass data from one stage to the next without error.

-wai-annotations uses the domain specifications to check that a series of stages is specified that will be able to pass data from one stage to the next without error.
+For information on how to create new processing stages, see [here](plugin.md)